mmontossi/slugs/README.md

 - Control when routes will use the slug or id.
 - Keep old slugs until the record is destroyed.
-- Avoid collision by appending an index.
+- Avoid collisions by appending an index.

 ## Install